Home Fires (British TV series): Episodes

+Series overview

 Summary

 When the WI is reformed by Frances Barden (Samantha Bond), she makes the committee less exclusive and more egalitarian; she is later voted as the official President.
 Meanwhile, Pat (Claire Rushbrook), a member of the committee, is being abused by her husband Bob, upon whom she is forced to wait hand and foot.
 Bob becomes increasingly abusive as Pat finds herself and begins to be noticed by the town and her fellow WI members, sparking increased jealousy and anger in her husband, who blames her for his lack of the success he feels he deserves as a writer.

 The newly reformed WI's first project is the gathering of wild blackberries which they then use to make jam, as "every pound of jam we make is a pound of jam that doesn't have to come in on the ships".

 When war is officially declared, the men of the town begin to consider what roles they might play.
 Miriam's son, David, is determined to enlist in the Navy, which terrifies her.
 However, after a talk with his father, who fought in WWI, he accepts the idea that in order to soothe his mother's fears and give her as much time as possible to overcome them he should wait to be "called up" or drafted.

 However, such is Miriam's fear of losing her son to war that when the National Registry form comes from the government, she deliberately leaves David's name off with the intention of keeping him out of the draft.
 When David discovers what she has done, he enlists in the Navy anyway.
 Shortly thereafter the Navy delivers an official letter which Miriam hides in a panic, assuming it is a notice of his death.
 She cannot face opening the letter and having her fears turn into immutable reality.
 However, when Bryn finds the hidden and unopened letter, it turns out they are reporting that he is only missing in action.
 Grasping at straws, Miriam sees this as actually hopeful as it means the Navy is not sure of his death and that he may still be alive, though lost.

 Dr Campbell finds he has lung cancer, preventing him from enlisting.
 His wife, who had been wishing for something to keep him out of the armed services, is horrified.